Skip to content

 Searching Cases

-Cases can be archived into a .zip file using the GUI's Archive Case feature.
+Cases can be archived into a .zip file using the web interface's Archive Case feature.
 This creates a portable snapshot that includes all metadata, notes, and tool outputs.

-The case will be rehydrated into the saved_output/cases/ directory and appear in the workspace.
+The case will be extracted into saved_output/cases/ and appear in the workspace.
+If a case with the same name already exists, you will be prompted to confirm overwrite.

 Summary

 Cases enable consistent, organized forensic workflows across sessions and machines.
-Whether you're triaging suspicious files, running multi-tool pipelines, or collaborating across systems, the Cases feature ensures nothing is lost.
+Whether you're triaging suspicious files, running multi-tool pipelines, or preserving findings for reporting, the Cases feature ensures nothing is lost.